Juvenile Idiopathic Arthritis

 Medications to treat JIA are usually prescribed by a pediatric rheumatologist.
 There are four main types of JIA drugs that are used:[^10]

-Nonsteroidal antiinflammatory drugs (NSAIDs) offer pain relief and reduce minor inflammation.
+Nonsteroidal antiinflammatory drugs (NSAIDs), such as ibuprofen, offer pain relief and reduce minor inflammation.

 Disease-modifying anti-rheumatic drugs (DMARDs) work by suppressing the overactive chemicals released by the immune system, which can damage nearby bones, tendons, ligaments and cartilage.
 These are usually administered by mouth.